OBSERVATIONS

 It has the highest rate of divorce amongst the elderly.
 Men spend long hours at work and are often required to go out with the bosses at night.
 Their job often moves them around every few years.
 When the man retires, they often don’t know each other.
 With the man around all the time, she loses a lot of freedom.
 Extramarital affairs are very common and accepted.

 In Yamagata, I talked to a Romanian woman who, after her divorce, moved here seven years ago with her 11-year-old son.
 She has become fluent in Japanese and supports herself with online Romanian cooking and working in an office.
 She is very social and made friends with a few women, but all, for reasons she doesn’t understand, suddenly abandoned her.
 She has made no good friends in those seven years.
-She feels that under that polite façade, Japanese are mean-spirited and unpleasant.
+She feels that under that polite façade, the Japanese are mean-spirited and unpleasant.
 They gossip constantly behind people’s backs.
 She developed a relationship with a man who was romantic until he moved in with her.
-All romance disappeared and he basically sat in front of the TV playing games.
+All romance disappeared, and he basically sat in front of the TV playing games.
 Needless to say, that didn’t last long.
-She dated a second man who took her out for dinner and then they went to a games parlor.
-They shared the bill.
+She dated a second man who took her out for dinner, and then they went to a games parlour.
+He demanded they share the bill.
 That didn’t last long either.
-At her present job, the other worker’s have come to like the friendly way she behaves and she has converted the staff in a nice bunch.
-But, they take it too far and constantly phone her.
+At her present job, the other workers have come to like the friendly way she behaves, and she has converted the staff into a nice bunch.
+But they take it too far and constantly phone her.
 Her son has been bullied severely throughout school and has come to hate everything about Japan.
-They plan on moving, probably back to Romania soon.
+They plan on moving, probably back to Romania, soon.

-Her story reinforces what I have believed for some time.
-They are very nonsocial people who behind that façade are not nice people.
+Their stories reinforce what I have believed for some time.
+They are very nonsocial people who, behind that façade, are not nice.

 Alcoholism is common.
 Grocery stores have large areas with booze.

+4. The country.
 It is a country with some deep problems.
-The debt is the highest in the world at over 250% of GDP, which is possible only because interest rates are near 0%.
+The debt is the highest in the world at over 137% of GDP, which is possible only because interest rates are near 0% (but have recently approached 3%, a significant level of debt that Japan will have a hard time servicing.

 There is little innovation, so the future economy looks bleak, and from a huge economy in the 1990s.
 They are good at making things, but wages are high, and they have lost competitiveness.